RTXteam/PloverDB/README.md

 ```

 ### How to test
-To verify that your new service is working, you can check a few endpoints (plug in your domain name instead of localhost):
+To verify that your new service is working, you can check a few endpoints (plug in your domain name in place of 'yourinstance.rtx.ai'):
-   1. Navigate to http://localhost:9990/code_version in your browser; it should display information about the build
+   1. Navigate to https://yourinstance.rtx.ai:9990/code_version in your browser; it should display information about the build
-   2. Naviagte to http://localhost:9990/get_logs in your browser; it should display log messages
+   2. Naviagte to https://yourinstance.rtx.ai:9990/get_logs in your browser; it should display log messages
-   3. Navigate to http://localhost:9990/meta_knowledge_graph in your browser; it should display the meta knowledge graph
+   3. Navigate to https://yourinstance.rtx.ai:9990/meta_knowledge_graph in your browser; it should display the meta knowledge graph
-   4. Try sending a TRAPI query to http://localhost:9990/query
+   4. Try sending a TRAPI query to https://yourinstance.rtx.ai:9990/query

 ### Debugging
 To see the logs via the terminal (includes all components - Gunicorn, etc.), run: